 Muscles Worked: You should feel this working your glutes, quads, and hamstrings as well as stretching your hip flexor on rear leg.

 Soccer Relevance: Along with working on our balance and stability, this exercise really helps with running and acceleration mechanics.
 Soccer players spend the majority of a 90-minute match without the ball at their feet and are therefore running to get in position to attack, defend, or get their spacing and shape.
 Working and strengthening acceleration mechanics will allow players to be more explosive and efficient, and reduce their chances of getting injured.

-How to: Lie on your back, face up, with arms at your side, knees bent, and heels in the TRX loops.
+Lie on your back, face up, with arms at your side, knees bent, and heels in the TRX loops.
 Lift your hips off the ground until your shoulders, hips, and knees form a straight line.
 Hold for 2 seconds and return to start position.
 Repeat for 3 sets of 10-15 reps.